ZJPoh/zjpoh.github.io/_posts/2018-08-26-mutual-info-continuous.md

 Hence, we have an estimate for mutual information if we have estimate for entropy and cross-entropy, $H(X, Y)$.

-## Summary

-The authors showed empirically that
-* For various continuous distributions of $X$ and $Y$, if $X$ and $Y$ are independent, then both mutual information estimators are zero.
-* For Gaussian $X$ and $Y$ with $\sigma_{XY}$ up to $0.9$, the estimate with $k=1$ is in agreement with the exact value to within a couple percents.
-* $k$ is a hyper-parameter of the estimator.
-  For Gaussian distribution, a larger $k$ leads to lower statistical error but larger systematic error, and the increase in systematic error outweighs the decrease in statistical error.
-  Hence, the authors recommend $k=2,3,4$.

 ## Kozachenko-Leonenko Estimator